lstejskal/adapi/README.markdown

 ## API Version Support ##

-Adapi currently supports only `v201101`.
-However, it *will* support only the latest version of AdWords API: `v201109`.
-Older versions (including `v201101`) will not be supported.
+Adapi supports only the latest version of Google AdWords API: `v201109`.
+Older versions will not be supported (well, maybe `v201101`). `v201109` and newer versions will still be supported when new versions are released.

-Note on development: implementation of `v201109` is in progress in `v201109` branch.
-Obvious ETA is the end of February, when `v201101` is going to be deprecated, but it should be ready sooner.

 ## Examples ##